Bartın: Climate

 Bartın has a borderline oceanic (Cfb) and humid subtropical (Cfa) climate under the Köppen classification, or an oceanic climate (Do) under the Trewartha classification.
 Summers are warm, the average temperature is around 22.5 °C in July and August.
 Winters are cool and damp, and the average temperature is around 4 °C in January and February.

 For a long time, Bartın city center was considered to only have an oceanic climate (Cfb), with its warmest month being well below the 22 °C threshold, yet in recent decades climate change and global warming has been contributing to its classification slowly turning humid subtropical (Cfa) and therefore the city center is currently classified as borderline oceanic-humid subtropical.

 Precipitation is heaviest in autumn and early winter and lightest in spring.
 Snowfall is somewhat common between the months of December and March, snowing for a week or two, and it can be heavy once it snows.

-Culture

-The city hosts strawberry festivals in spring.
-The city also has beaches of good quality.